George-Home/Year-2---Coursework-o/README.md

-# Year-2---Coursework-o
+# Year-2---Coursework-:o
-All twelve weeks of coursework material will be posted here - including testing and proper integration.
+All eight weeks of coursework material will be posted here - including testing and proper integration.